aws-samples/amazon-sagemaker-secure-mlops/README.md

   + `AmazonSageMakerServiceCatalogProductsLaunchRole`: for SageMaker MLOps project templates deployments
   + `VPCFlowLogsRole`: optional role for VPC Flow Logs to write logs into a CloudWatch log group

+#### Staging and production accounts
+The following roles should be created in each of the accounts which belong to the staging and production organizational units (OUs):
++ `ModelExecutionRole`: SageMaker uses this role to run inference endpoints and access the model artifacts during the provisioning of the endpoint.
+This role must have a trust policy for `sagemaker.amazonaws.com` service
++ `StackSetExecutionRole`: used for CloudFormation stack set operations in the staging and production accounts.
+This role is assumed by `StackSetAdministrationRole` in the development account

 ## AWS Organizations setup for multi-account ML model deployment
 This solution uses a multi-account AWS environment setup in [AWS Organizations](https://aws.amazon.com/organizations/).
 OUs should be based on function or common set of controls rather than mirroring company’s reporting structure.